Students who complete this lab will demonstrate that they can:

 Java GUI applications can be implemented using the Java Foundation Classes (JFC).

 The exercises in this lab tend to require detailed implementation and configuration.
-Use the examples from the
+Use the examples from the text and the lectures as guides.

 Create an appropriate package for lab 11 and build a new class named